Wireless Health Facts

 Radiofrequency (RF) energy from cellphones can interact with some electronic devices, producing what is known as electromagnetic interference.
 The Food and Drug Administration (FDA) has established a testing standard for the manufacture of cardiac pacemakers to ensure they are safe from RF.
 The FDA advises that anyone looking for an extra precautionary step can hold their cellphone to the ear opposite the side of the body where the pacemaker is implanted, and avoid carrying a turned-on mobile phone in a pocket directly over the pacemaker.

-05 Did a recent National Toxicology Program (NTP) study establish a link between RF energy and cancer in humans?
+04 Did a National Toxicology Program (NTP) study establish a link between RF energy and cancer in humans?

 No, the NTP study did not establish a link between RF energy and cancer in humans.
 The authors of the study said that their findings did not apply to humans and that “the exposure levels and durations in our studies were greater than what people experience.”
 After reviewing the study, the Food and Drug Administration agreed, saying that “the existing safety limits for cell phones remain acceptable for protecting the public health.”